DuyguA/DuyguA.github.io/_posts/2018-3-28-chatbot-nlu-series-datetimeparser.md

 Mi or Do.
-Wednesday or Thursday heute oder am Do nachmittags            today or Thursday afternoon heute nachmittag oder Freitag morgen    today afternoon or Friday morning Donnerstag oder Freitag vormittags      Thursday or Friday morning nachste Woche Dienstagnachmittag oder Mittwochnachmittag   next week Tuesday afternoon or Wednesday afternoon
+Wednesday or Thursday heute oder am Do nachmittags            today or Thursday afternoon heute nachmittag oder Freitag morgen    today afternoon or Friday morning Donnerstag oder Freitag vormittags      Thursday or Friday mornings nachste Woche Dienstagnachmittag oder Mittwochnachmittag   next week Tuesday afternoon or Wednesday afternoon
 ```

-Let's turn these strings into context free production rules:
+We can turn these strings into context free production rules:

 ```
 precise_date → weekday_or_expr | weekday_t | weekday
 weekday_or_expr → weekday_t_or_weekday_t | weekday_or_weekday

-weekday_or_weekday → weekday OR weekday (TIME_OF_DAY)?
+weekday_or_weekday → weekday OR weekday (time_of_day)?
 weekday_t_or_weekday_t → weekday_t OR weekday_t

 weekday_t → weekday time_of_day